boobo94/boobo94.github.io/_drafts/how-to-build-a-skill-with-amazon-alexa.md

 Before to start any code, I suggest you to choose an SDK, but if you choose javascript SKD v2 it's a better option than v1 and after that take a at someone else code.
 You can find basic examples on [Alexa's Github profile](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) but you can check more for example: [alexa-typescript-hello-world](https://github.com/Xzya/alexa-typescript-hello-world), [alexa-romanian-radio](https://github.com/Xzya/alexa-romanian-radio), [alexa-lambda-typescript](https://github.com/Xzya/alexa-lambda-typescript).

-write handlers

-set up environment

-## Which sdk to use v1 or v2 ?

 ### Resources

      https://medium.com/@cnadeau_/allow-alexa-to-run-your-locally-hosted-skill-1786e3ca7a1b